-technological progresses accompanying the field of spintronics, new ways of reversing magnetization have emerged.
+In the past decade, new ways of reversing magnetization have emerged.
 These open new fundamental fields, as well as potential applications.
 We will shortly discuss thermally-assisted reversal (decrease the coercivity with heating), precessional dynamics and switching [BAC1999] (typical time scale 1ns), spin transfer torque [SLO1996,BER1996] (reversal using spin-polarized currents as a mean to bring the momentum required to reverse magnetization), electric fields [WEI2007] (direct through charge transfer, or through induced stress), all-optics [STA2007] (so-called inverse Faraday and Kerr effects).

-FIG.3.
+FIG.2.
 All-optical magnization reversal using the inverse Faraday effect [STA2007].